 Portals contain relevant pages with information, logins and external links.

-The Vertical House System, which sees students grouped in Houses rather than Year Groups, fosters strong links between girls, teachers and parents/carers.
+The Vertical House System, which sees students grouped in Houses rather than Year Groups, fosters strong links between students, staff and families.

 The Houses compete throughout the year, including at College sporting carnivals and in other House Challenges, for the coveted Spirit Cup which recognises the wonderful spirit that thrives at the College.
 Students can also earn points for their House by achieving awards, volunteering and participating in co-curricular activities.